Are you looking for a zero knowledge or Mina term that isn't here yet? To let us know, please create an issue or click EDIT THIS PAGE to submit a PR.

 A proof system and associated toolkit that is the first deployed SNARK capable of recursive composition with no trusted setup.
 Pickles serves as the basis for developers to build private, scalable smart contracts on Mina.
 Meet Pickles SNARK: Enabling Smart Contracts on Mina Protocol.

-Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge (PLONK) is general-purpose zero knowledge proof scheme.
+Permutations over Lagrange-bases for Oecumenical Noninteractive arguments of Knowledge (PLONK) is a general-purpose zero knowledge proof scheme.

 A commitment scheme that allows a committer to commit to a polynomial with a short string that can be used by a verifier to confirm claimed evaluations of the committed polynomial.

 A family of hash functions that can efficiently run in a zk circuit.
+Poseidon operates over the native Pallas base field and uses parameters generated specifically for Mina, which makes Poseidon the most efficient hash function available in o1js.
 See Poseidon: ZK-friendly Hashing.
 Poseidon is a sponge construction based on the Hades permutation, with a state composed of field elements and a permutation based on field element operation (addition and exponentiation).

 Precomputed blocks are blocks logged by mina to disk, log file, or to cloud storage.

-A component of public key cryptography, private keys are held private while public keys can be issued publicly.
+A component of public key cryptography, private keys are held privately, while public keys can be issued publicly.
 Only the holder of the public key's corresponding private key can attest to ownership of the public key.
 This allows for signing transactions to prove that you are the honest holder of any funds associated with any given public key.
+In Mina, private keys start with

 The state of the network that comprises the previous protocol state hash to link blocks together and a body that contains the genesis state hash, blockchain state, consensus state, and consensus constants.